Chemistry Exam Scanning Guidelines

 - Final Exam for the Advanced Analytical Chemistry: Chem 152

-Scanning is optional:
+Scanning is NOT required:

 - Any midterm exam for the courses listed above